 For more about the Unique Laboratories releases see Robert Stallworth, "Vals, Supreme Rarities Documented; Chance Also Home to Rare City Blues," Record Collector's Monthly, 38 (September/October, 1987).

-Toole continued to try to make it in the record business until the end of his life on September 2, 1968.
+Toole kept trying to make it in the record business until the end of his life on September 2, 1968.
 (His obituary ran in the Chicago Sun-Times on September 5.)

 Asked if any records came out after 1961, Cornelius sadly and bitterly related